docJulien/Google-Timeline-Analyser/README.md

 -the distance from my json files seemed to be in 10s of feet.
 I'm converting to km.

 TODO features:
+-test the Distance values
--Put all labels and texts in ressources
+-use reference table for activities instead of a string field in ImportData -Put all labels and texts in ressources
 -make application use a language cookie and make it bilingual -set English as default language, change the startup setting it as french